wysrc/Extended-Ripleys-K/README.md

 # Extended Ripleys K
-Ripley's K function is usually applied to describe geographical phenomenons at multiple scale based on second order properties.
+Ripley's K function is originally applied to the second order analysis of stationary point process.
+It can be used to summarize a point pattern, test hypothesis about the pattern, estimate parameters and fit models.
+The relevance research has penetrated into bivaritate and multivariate generalizations, which provides effective methods to describe relationships between two or more point patterns.

 An implementation of Ripley's K is provided here, which can be extended for bivariate and spatiotemporal pattern.